-- Moulds send out tiny spores ('seeds') which land on the surface of food - The spores germinate (start to grow) and send down roots into the food if the conditions are right - 15.
-What bacteria do in the temperature Danger Zone?
+- · Moulds send out tiny spores ('seeds') which land on the surface of food - The spores germinate (start to grow) and send down roots into the food if the conditions are correct

+15. What bacteria do in the temperature danger zone?

-Bacteria multiply fast
+Bacteria multiply quickly